The Best Way to Conduct Biometric Testing and Wellness Screening 2022

 To help employees with elevated health risks, wellness programs need to offer programming that is based on effective behavior change concepts.
 These can be challenges, campaigns, courses, or coaching designed to help employees and their significant others improve nutrition habits and exercise patterns.

-WellSteps does this by offering specific behavior change campaigns, challenges and WellSteps TLC.
-This program is effective at reducing elevated cholesterol, blood pressure, blood glucose, and body fat without medication.
+WellSteps does this by offering specific behavior change campaigns, challenges, and WellSteps TLC.
+This program is effective at reducing elevated cholesterol, blood pressure, blood glucose, and body fat found during a wellness screening without medication.
 If employees have high health risks after multiple attempts and considerable efforts to adopt healthy behaviors, then it’s time to start taking risk reducing medications.

 There is a natural flow of risk or, as the academics like to call it, natural risk migration that occurs each year.
 The complicated figure below shows how this works.
 Among a typical group of employees there will be some who have low risk, some who have moderate risk, and some who have high risk.

 In just one year, many employees will move from one group to the other.
 Take for example, the employees who are low risk at the beginning of the year.
 In 12 months, 70% of those employees will still be in the low risk category, 5% will migrate from low risk to high risk, and another 25% will migrate from low risk to moderate risk.